-The great Alan Turing ended up creating a robust foundation upon which seven decades of groundbreaking research has compounded… year after year… ultimately resulting in self-thinking computers and machines not just being a “thing” – but being everything today.
+The great Alan Turing ended up creating a robust foundation upon which seven decades of groundbreaking research has compounded.
+Ultimately, it resulted in self-thinking computers and machines not just being a “thing” — but being everything.

-Basically, the more data they have, the better the models get, and the more capable the AI becomes.
+Basically, the more data they have, the more they can learn, the better the models get, and the more capable AI becomes.

-The volume and granularity of data globally is exploding right now, mostly because every object in the world is becoming a data-producing device.
+The global volume and granularity of data is exploding right now.
+That’s mostly because every object in the world is becoming a data-producing device.

-As we’ve sprinted into the “Smart World” – where every object is a data-producing smart device – the amount and speed of data that AI algorithms have access to has exploded, making those AI algos more capable than ever…
+As we’ve sprinted into this “Smart World,” the amount and speed of data that AI algorithms have access to has exploded.
+And it’s making those AI algos more capable than ever…

 And guess what?
 The world isn’t going to take any steps back in terms of this “smart” pivot.
-No. We love our smartphones, and smart cars, and smartwatches too much.
+No. We love our smartphones, smart cars, and smart watches too much.